BrainABar/TacticalBoardAPI/README.md

 Tactical board for games like rainbow six siege.
 Inspired by:
 1. Lack of planning within tactical games
-2. Lack of support for current solutions.
+2. Lack of support for current solutions

-Starting database with docker-compose:
+Backend with Docker, Postgres, Python(Fastapi), Nginx Starting database with docker-compose:
 1. ```docker-compose up -d``` (runs dockers detached)
 2. ```python```